aarnt/octopi/README.md

 ### What you must install in your system to have Octopi fully functional

 You'll need a privilege escalation tool to use it, once running as root will ONLY work in KDE.
-Octopi supports kdesu and gksu for that.
+Octopi supports gksu, kdesu and lxqt-sudo for that.

 ### Simple steps to build Octopi code